isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2021-11-01-lsb-notice-renewal-of-practising-certificate-for-2022.md

-Please complete, sign, scan and email the completed forms to me and Assistant Registrar, Ms Mitsy Ng (<mitsy_ng@sla.gov.sg>).
+Please complete, sign, scan and email the completed forms to the Assistant Registrar, Ms Mitsy Ng (<mitsy_ng@sla.gov.sg>).

 **4. Fees**

-Arising from the LSB Notice issued on 15 May 2020, the LSB is no longer accepting payment by cheque.
+A reminder that the LSB is **no longer accepting payment by cheque** as informed through the LSB Notice issued on 15 May 2020.